mtjon/introduction-to-dsh/intro.md

 No _One framework to rule them all_, but the DSH to _bind them_.

-Note: analogy: you can bring your project to Black&Decker, and then you'll have a workshop with Black&Decker tools.
-We provide an empty toolshed; you want to use a Gamma drill?
-You use a Gamma drill.
-Alternatively: if you have a BMW, you'll to bring it to a garage that is familiar with BMW.
+Note: analogy: if you have a BMW, you'll to bring it to a garage that is familiar with BMW.
 However, we provide an empty shed, you bring your own tools.
 We don't care if you're going to come in with a BMW, Audi, or a horse.

 <!--s-->
 ## Security nightmare

 - You share the platform with others <!-- .element: class="fragment"-->
-- You (and others) can use whatever they want <!-- .element: class="fragment"-->
+- People can use whatever they want <!-- .element: class="fragment"-->

 <!--v-->
 <!-- .slide: data-transition="fade" -->